go4tech-au/cloud-internal-devops/README.md

  * [new branch]      master -> master
 ```

-- And finally you are able to check out your application living in the cloud!
+- And finally you are able to check out your application living in the cloud on a Platform as a Service ([PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service)) solution!

 ```javascript
 https://youremailaccount.herokuapp.com/index.html